ebenh/abyssinica/README.md

 # Abyssinica

-This library implements locale functions for the countries of Eritrea and Ethiopia.
+Locale functions for the countries of Eritrea and Ethiopia.

+See also [HornMT](https://github.com/gebre/HornMT): a machine-learning corpus for the Horn of Africa region.

 # Functionality
 ### Numerals